benetka/GATE-DBpedia_Spotlight/README.md

 *   __confidence__

-    > Double <0-1>
+    * Format: Double <0-1>
-    > Disambiguation parameter.
+    * Disambiguation parameter.
 Combines factors of topic relevance and context ambiguity.
 It’s value is ranging from 0 to 1 and higher threshold results in omitting incorrect annotations at the risk of loosing some correct annotations.
 *   __coreferenceResolution__

-    > Boolean
+    * Format: Boolean
-    > Should be coreference resolution applied?
+    * Should be coreference resolution applied?
 *   __disambiguator__

-    > String (Document | Occurrences)
+    * Format: String (Document | Occurrences)
 *   __outputASName__

-    > String
+    * Format: String
-    > Name of the annotation set used for the output
+    * Name of the annotation set used for the output
 *   __policy__

-    > String (blacklist | whitelist)
+    * Format: String (blacklist | whitelist)
-    > Policy for given parameters.
+    * Policy for given parameters.
 *   __sparql__

-    > String
+    * Format: String
-    > [SPARQL](http://www.w3.org/TR/sparql11-query/) query to filter results ([example](https://github.com/dbpedia-spotlight/dbpedia-spotlight/wiki/Web-service)).
+    * [SPARQL](http://www.w3.org/TR/sparql11-query/) query to filter results ([example](https://github.com/dbpedia-spotlight/dbpedia-spotlight/wiki/Web-service)).
 *   __support__

-    > Integer
+    * Format: Integer
-    > Minimal number of Wikipedia backlinks.
+    * Minimal number of Wikipedia backlinks.
 *   __types__

-    > String
+    * Format: String
-    > Specification of RDF types such as DBpedia:Company.
+    * Specification of RDF types such as DBpedia:Company.

 ## Other
 Examples of using DBpedia Spotlight web service can be found here: https://github.com/dbpedia-spotlight/dbpedia-spotlight/wiki/Web-service.